Navi Mumbai Airport Lands Its First International Cargo Airline as Cathay Makes the Move

 Industry figures interviewed by The STAT Trade Times have flagged operational concerns that go beyond simply choosing a new airport, including whether a bonded cargo transfer system exists between CSMIA and NMIA, and whether shippers can complete the Authorised Dealer registration NMIA requires before clearing cargo there.

 The timing also overlaps with NMIA’s own commercial ramp-up, which adds pressure to get the transition right.
-The airport is simultaneously preparing for its first international passenger flights on July 15, the same week cargo operations are set to scale toward 18 weekly freighter movements, meaning ground handlers, customs staff, and air traffic controllers at the new facility will be managing two major operational launches at once.
+The airport is simultaneously preparing for its first international passenger flights on July 15, the same week cargo operations are set to scale toward 18 weekly freighter movements.

 Scroll to Top